People supported through Social Care Services

 About this release

-This release by Public Health Scotland (PHS) provides a summary of all people in Scotland receiving social care from any services where it has been funded (partially or completely) by the Local Authority.
-It is worth noting that people involved in choosing and controlling their support through self-directed support options and who do not receive any of these services from the Local Authority are also included in the social care count.
-A demographic breakdown of the people receiving social care services or support has been provided along with information on the services received during financial year 2022/23.
+This annual release by Public Health Scotland (PHS) provides information on people in Scotland receiving social care support/services that were funded (partially or completely) by the Health and Social Care Partnerships.
+Social care is provided to people to meet a diverse range of support needs, and there are choices about how this support is delivered.
+People involved in choosing and controlling their support through self-directed support options and who do not receive any of these services from the Health and Social Care Partnerships are also included in the count of people receiving social care.
+A demographic breakdown of the people receiving social care support/services has been provided along with information on the services received during financial year 2023/24.

 Main points